Zero (2018 film): Plot

 Bauua Singh, a young man from Meerut with short stature, has trouble finding a marriage partner.
-After using matrimonial agencies with little luck, he eventually finds his companion in Aafia Yusufzai Bhinder, a NSAR scientist (a fictionalized depiction of NASA) with cerebral palsy.
+After using matrimonial agencies with little luck, he eventually finds his companion in Aafia Yusufzai Bhinder, a NSAR scientist (a fictionalised depiction of NASA) with cerebral palsy.
 In the events that followed, both fall in love with each other, but Bauua dumps her after five months.
 However, Aafia comes looking for him, and Bauua's parents fix their marriage.
-On their marriage day, Bauua's friend Guddu tells him that he is shortlisted for a dance competition where he had applied earlier, where the winner gets a chance to meet Babita Kumari, a Bollywood actress.
+On their marriage day, Bauua's friend Guddu tells him that he is shortlisted for a dance competition he had applied for earlier, where the winner gets a chance to meet Babita Kumari, a Bollywood actress.
 Baua, determined to meet Babita, runs away from the marriage after a confrontation with Aafia, leaving everyone devastated.

 Bauua wins and gets to meet Babita at a party, accompanied by other famous Bollywood actors.
 Babita offers him a job after he displays an ability to guess what goes on in people's mind by observing them.
 He accompanies her on film schedules and award functions, helping her patch up with her ex-boyfriend Aditya Kapoor, who had previously cheated on her.
-Bauua tells Babita about Aafia, who in turn falsely tells him that her parents were dwarves and her father cheated on her mother, to make Bauua realise his mistake.
-He realizes his wrongdoings and wishing to reconcile with Aafia, starts an argument at a party organized by Babita, following which Babita throws him out and breaks all ties with Aditya, realizing the latter is cheating on her again.
+Bauua tells Babita about Aafia, who in turn falsely tells him that her parents were dwarfs and her father cheated on her mother, to make Bauua realise his mistake.
+He realises his wrongdoings and wishing to reconcile with Aafia, starts an argument at a party organised by Babita, following which Babita throws him out and breaks all ties with Aditya, realising the latter is cheating on her again.